Features

 Kanella & Co. | East Dulwich

-Hanging out towards the middle of Lordship Lane – in the fancy patch near the cheesemonger and the fishmonger and the farm shop – is Kanella & Co., a slick, family-run coffee shop serving (yes – we said it) the best oat milk latte in East Dulwich.
+Hanging out towards the middle of Lordship Lane – in the fancy patch near the cheesemonger and the fishmonger and the farm shop – is Kanella & Co., a slick, family-run coffee shop serving probably the best oat milk latte in East Dulwich.
 You’ll also find a daily-changing, freshly-made spread of Greek treats (spinach and feta swirls and the like) which you can either eat in or take-away.
 Plus they run regular Greek-inspired supper-clubs which sell out in seconds so be quick.

 Good for: Feeling like one of the family